-7. Relationships with the legal system as an expert witness
+5. Relationships with the legal system as an expert witness

 Expert witnesses are called on to assess the appropriateness of care provided by emergency physicians in matters of alleged medical malpractice and peer review.
-To assure that unbiased expert witness testimony is available to courts and panels that determine the applicable standard of care, the American College of Emergency Physicians (ACEP) encourages emergency physicians with sufficient expertise to testify in these venues.
-ACEP believes that these expert witnesses, at a minimum, should be emergency physicians who are certified in emergency medicine by the American Board of Emergency Medicine (ABEM), the American Osteopathic Board of Emergency Medicine (AOBEM), or, in pediatric emergency medicine, by the American Board of Pediatrics (ABP), and who have been actively practicing clinical emergency medicine for at least three years prior to the date of the incident under review.
+To assure that unbiased expert witness testimony is available to courts and panels that determine the applicable standard of care, emergency physicians with sufficient expertise should be encouraged to testify in these venues.
+Emergency physician expert witnesses should, at a minimum, be certified in emergency medicine by the American Board of Emergency Medicine (ABEM), the American Osteopathic Board of Emergency Medicine (AOBEM), or, in pediatric emergency medicine, by the American Board of Pediatrics (ABP), and who have been actively practicing clinical emergency medicine for at least three years prior to the date of the incident under review.

 As an expert witness, the physician has a clear ethical responsibility to be objective, truthful, and impartial, evaluating cases on the basis of generally accepted practice standards.
-It is unethical to overstate one's opinions or credentials, to misrepresent maloccurence as malpractice, to provide false testimony, or to use the name of the College as prima facie evidence of expertise.
+It is unethical to overstate one's opinions or credentials, to misrepresent maloccurence as malpractice, to provide false testimony, or to invoke professional society memberships as prima facie evidence of expertise.